voorhoede/pg-graph/README.md

 ## TODO

-- Add support for one-to-one relations
+- Add support for one-to-one relations X
-- Test prepared statement variables
+- Test prepared statement variables X
-- Formatting
+- Formatting queries so that they are actually readable
+- Aggregrations like count, avg, sum
+- Where exists
 - Pagination
+- Add support for auto camel-casing all keys
+- Compile query into function
 - Insertion / Updating values?
-- Add support for auto camel-casing all keys
-- Performance fixes